How To Prepare Science And Technology For UPSC Civil Services Exam: UPSC Prelims & Mains

-- Science and Technology- developments and their applications and effects in everyday life.
+- Science and Technology current affairs- developments and their applications and effects in everyday life.

 - Achievements of Indians in science & technology; indigenization of technology and developing new technology.

-- Awareness in the fields of IT, Space, Computers, robotics, nano-technology, bio-technology and issues relating to intellectual property rights.
+- Awareness in the fields of IT, space travel, computers, robotics, nano-technology, bio-technology and issues relating to intellectual property rights.

 These are the sub-topics of GS Mains Paper 3 that come under Science and Technology.
-If you observe the trend in previous year’s papers you will notice two things:
+If you observe the trend in the previous year’s papers you will notice two things:

-1. The number of questions on the topic can be anywhere between 8 and 19.
+- The number of questions on the topic can be anywhere between 8 and 19.
 In 2011 the highest number of questions (19) appeared, while the past 3 years have only seen 8 to 9 questions.

 Again in 2016, the aspirants were asked to list features of Indian Government’s Mission on Nanoscience and Technology along with a short note on the importance of nanotechnology.
 Therefore, pay attention to the static portions of technologies that are trending currently.